rune/rune/docs/docs/publishing/game-preview.md

 ## Wanna Skip Making One? {#wanna-skip-making-one}

 You do not need a game preview to upload an initial version for playtesting.
-It's only needed before releasing the game to the Dusk community.
+It's only needed before releasing the game to the Rune community.
 We can also make a game preview for your game if you'd like, just ask us on [Discord](https://discord.gg/dusk-devs)!